kikmenow/freetextsearch/README.md

 Follow these steps to try out the API:
 1) Install the project and load the DB with docker:
 ```
-python3 -m venv .venv
+python3 -m venv venv
-source .venv/bin/activate
+source venv/bin/activate
 pip install -r requirements.txt
 python -m nltk.downloader all
 docker-compose up db
 ```

-1) In a separate terminal, run `pytest`, just to make sure I haven't forgotten something!
+1) Run `source venv/bin/activate` and `pytest` in a separate terminal , just to make sure I haven't forgotten something!
 The tests will be passing on submission
 1) Start the local server with ` python manage.py runserver`
 1) To upload a document, navigate to localhost:8000/api/ and click on `http://localhost:8000/api/document/`.
 You can use the post form to upload a document with a title and content